SQF Complex Fire grows to 42,574 acres, 1% contained

-The combination of the Castle and Shotgun fires has charred 42,574 acres since the flames were sparked by lightning last week.
+The combination of the Castle and Shotgun fires has charred 42,574 acres since the flames were sparked by lightning last week, and is 1% contained.

 A majority of the fire is burning in the Sequoia National Forest but flames have also spread into the Inyo National Forest.